 Being a writer/artist is just about every single day.
 Work, eat, sleep, worry, love, work, and maybe write or paint.
 Today, for example, I’m editing trout fishery reports.
-Happy to announce that Black Radish books will publish my collected poems, Corporeal, in 2019.
+Happy to announce that Black Radish books will publish my collected poems, Corporeal, in summer 2018.

 Prepping for morning FANHS meeting (includes putting together a mock-up of our book of memoirs – Filipinos in Salinas Valley), and a presentation I’ll give on Filipino musicians in the Chautauquas, pre-WWII.